iplaylf2/collection-query/doc/document.md

 ### stream -> value

-If the stream is not a "pull" stream, the following methods always return `promise<X>`.
+If the stream is not a PullStream, the following methods always return `promise<X>`.

 #### reduce